JustinMShea/wooldridge/README.md

 [![Travis-CI Build Status](https://travis-ci.org/JustinMShea/wooldridge.svg?branch=master)](https://travis-ci.org/JustinMShea/wooldridge) [![AppVeyor Build Status](https://ci.appveyor.com/api/projects/status/github/JustinMShea/wooldRidge?branch=master&svg=true)](https://ci.appveyor.com/project/JustinMShea/wooldRidge)

-For students of Econometrics who are new to R, loading and formatting data can present barriers to experimenting with the many statistical functions the language offers.

-The `wooldridge` data package aims to make this process easy.
-It contains 105 data sets discussed in **Introductory Econometrics: A Modern Approach, 5th Edition** by Jeffrey M. Wooldridge.
+Economics students new to both Econometrics and R may find the tasks of learning both a bit daunting.
+However, if your text is **"Introductory Econometrics: A Modern Approach"** by Jeffrey M. Wooldridge, then you are in luck!
+The `wooldridge` data package aims to lighten the task by loading any data set from the text with a single command.
+In addition, the [`wooldridge-vignette`](https://github.com/JustinMShea/wooldridge/tree/master/vignettes/wooldridge-vignette.pdf) shows you how to recreate examples from every chapter of the text, offering an introduction to R's statistical model syntax.
+While Wooldridge makes data sets available in formats compatible with E-View, Excel, MiniTab, and Stata, R is the only open source option.
+R is also the most scalable of the bunch, giving the curious student the most potential to explore statistical approaches reaching far beyond the scope of the text.
+Note: All data sets are from the 5th edition (Wooldridge 2013, ISBN-13:978-1-111-53104-1), which is fully backward compatible with earlier editions.

 The package efficiently stores formatted versions of each data set, complete with documentation.
-In addition, all data sets have been compressed resulting in a total data set that is 62.73% of its original size.
+In addition, all data sets have been compressed resulting in a total data set that is **62.73%** of its original size.
 Just install the package, load it, and call the data set you wish to work with.

-In addition, the [`wooldridge-vignette`](https://github.com/JustinMShea/wooldridge/tree/master/vignettes/wooldridge-vignette.pdf) provides `R` code to recreate select examples from the text.

-With clean data and syntax examples, this package should be able to help beginners learn Econometrics while also gaining an introduction to modeling with `R`.

 ## Installation